ietf-wg-masque/draft-ietf-masque-connect-ethernet/draft-ietf-masque-connect-ethernet.md

 the Frame check sequence field), as defined by IEEE 802.3, with support for optional IEEE 802.1Q tagging (see {{vlan-recommendations}}).

+If an Ethernet proxy receives an HTTP Datagram before it has received the corresponding request, it SHALL either drop that HTTP Datagram silently or buffer it temporarily (on the order of a round trip) while awaiting the corresponding request.

+Note that buffering datagrams (either because the request was not yet received or because the Context ID is not yet known) consumes resources.
+Receivers that buffer datagrams SHOULD apply buffering limits in order to reduce the risk of resource exhaustion occurring.
+For example, receivers can limit the total number of buffered datagrams or the cumulative size of buffered datagrams on a per-stream, per-context, or per-connection basis.

 # Ethernet Frame Handling

 This document defines a tunnelling mechanism that is conceptually an Ethernet